OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation

 where $\{\hat y_{i,j}\}_{j=1}^{K}$ is the entire group sampled from $\pi_{\theta}(\cdot\mid x_i,p_i)$.
 We then instantiate $\mathcal{L}_{\mathrm{DPO}}(x_i,p_i)$ by applying Eq.~\eqref{eq:dpo} over pairs $\{(x_i,p_i,y_i^{+},y_i^{-})\}$.
 This construction reuses low-reward GRPO generation as a preference negative rather than discarding them.
 As a result, it enables DPO training without requiring any additional hard-negative mining or auxiliary generators.
 Generated rollouts with zero or low rewards serve as high-quality, domain-specific negative samples that are otherwise difficult to obtain manually.

 Intuitively, \textbf{a high ZRR} flags failure cases where preference \emph{education} must lead.
 OraPO responds by increasing $w_i^{(t)}$ and applying DPO updates that teach the policy to reject the sampled negatives and align with the ground-truth report.
 This converts groups into labeled preferences and supplies gradients exactly when GRPO has none/few. \textbf{A low ZRR} indicates that GRPO is uncovering usable reward.
 This can happen on simpler studies, and it also emerges after DPO has taught the model the cues for difficult findings (\textit{e.g.}, small apical pneumothorax or subtle interstitial edema), enabling a shift from education to exploration and exploitation.
-In practice, we observe the intended training dynamic, as shown in Fig.~\ref{fig:zero_reward_illustration}: early training is education-heavy with larger ratio of zero-reward groups $\rightarrow w^{(t)}$, then $w^{(t)}$ gradually declines as the policy learns and GRPO takes over.
+In practice, we observe the intended training dynamic, as shown in Fig.~\ref{fig:zero_reward_illustration}: early training is education-heavy with larger ratio of zero-reward groups, higher $w^{(t)}$ is implied, then $w^{(t)}$ gradually declines as the policy learns and GRPO takes over.

 \textbf{What does OraPO Buy Us?} As shown in Fig.~\ref{fig:zero_reward_illustration}, \textbf{OraPO} drives down the zero-reward ratio faster, and to a lower plateau than na\"ive GRPO, implying fewer wasted rollouts and more gradient-carrying updates.
 Corroborating this, the class-level performance curves for \emph{Pneumonia} and \emph{Fracture} (clinically challenging, low-prevalence labels) show that \textbf{OraPO} improves \emph{earlier} and sustains \emph{higher} F1 across checkpoints.
 The coupled trend (rapid ZRR decline \(\rightarrow\) earlier F1 lift on hard classes) indicates that DPO is converting failed exploration into effective supervision rather than merely stabilising optimisation, yielding both better sample efficiency and stronger performance where it matters.
 This initiates a \textbf{self-reinforcing data flywheel}: as the model learns through Oracle education and GRPO’s exploration–exploitation process, it produces increasingly informative negative samples.
 These, in turn, carry higher reward signals, pushing the model to achieve even greater rewards and completing a positive, compounding feedback cycle.